Productivity expert Deb Lee offers more top tips on clearing the clutter in your worklife

 In reality though, most resolutions tend to fail by the time March rolls around, so to get everyone motivated to clear the workplace clutter, Bynder and I teamed up to offer tips and tricks to help you stick to your goals.

-First, we shared five simple ways to reduce clutter and get more organized—a set of easy to understand, actionable steps anyone can take to ditch the clutter and tidy the workspace.
+five simple ways to reduce clutter and get more organized—a set of easy to understand, actionable steps anyone can take to ditch the clutter and tidy the workspace.
 If you haven't taken a look at these five tips yet, it's a great starting point.

 We then followed up with a webinar to share even more ways to conquer physical and digital clutter and boost productivity.
 Here are some key takeaways in case you missed it: